wp-statistics/wp-statistics/readme.txt

 * Support for old format substitution codes in the statistics reports has been removed, the upgrade now converts them to short codes but you should verify the report content after upgrading.

 == Changelog ==
+= 8.3 =
+* Added: Sanity checks for file size and results to browscap.ini updates, if the new cache file size is wrong or it mis-identifies a common real browser as a crawler the update will be rolled back.
+* Added: Option to e-mail a report on browscap.ini or GeoIP database updates.
+* Updated: Polish translations.
+* Updated: Added "Notificaitons" tab to the settings page and moved statistical report settings to it.
+* Fixed: The historical data table no longer uses reserved keywords as column names which caused issues on older versions of MySQL.
+* Fixed: JavaScript bug when a non-administrative user viewed the settings page.
+* Removed: Reference to old settings file for the widget.

 = 8.2 =
 * Added: Support for historical data.
 * Added: Removal option.